Glossary

 website for additional information)

-COURT LAYOUT, Section B, 4.a; also see diagram on back cover)
+B, 4.a; also see diagram on inside back cover and page 48)

 Pit Substance –